wenkokke/talondoc/example/docs/index.md

 is optional.
 If no arguments are given, commands are included from the _entire package_.
 Furthermore, these directives take the following options:

+`:package:`
+: The package in which the command is defined.
+Multiple packages can be specified, in which case they should be separated by commas.
+Defaults to the active package.

+`:context:`
+: The context in which the command is defined.
+Contexts can be specified using Talon context names, e.g., `user.apps.discord.discord` or `user.apps.discord.discord.talon`, or by using file names relative to the package root, e.g., `apps/discord/discord.talon`.
+Multiple contexts can be specified, in which case they should be separated by commas.
+By default, all commands in all packages are searched.

 `:caption:`
 : A caption for the table.
 Defaults to the module name, if given.